 Local-first recording

-A fast network video recorder that writes straight to your own disk.
+A fast network video recorder that writes straight to a disk you own.
 No cloud relay, no subscription, no one watching the watchers.
-Try it free with one camera, then own it forever for fifty dollars.
+Try it free on one camera, then own it forever for fifty dollars.

 the base deal

-The base product is meant to feel complete: local live view, recording, scrubbing, playback and enough headroom for serious homes and small businesses.
+The base product is meant to feel complete: local live view, 24/7 recording, timeline scrubbing and playback — with headroom for serious homes and small businesses.

 privacy is the feature